Lucas-TY/Butterfly/lab-3/README.md

 + Next, you might need to run <code>rails db:migrate</code> before your first time running the server
 + Finally, run the command <code>rails s</code> to start the web server.
   + To access the website, now go to <link>http://localhost:3000/</link> in a browser of your choice (recommended: chrome)
+  + If you run into an issue when running the server for the first time where the application.js file is not found, you need to run rails webpacker:install.

 ---